 Surprisingly, even though LED lights are now more affordable and can have a big impact on global warming, their use is still limited.
 As of 2015, 71% of U.S. homes had no LED bulbs, and in 2016, only about 12.3 % of indoor lights in the United States were LED lights.
 While there has been a lot of positive change in recent years, according to a study by the Department of Energy, the U.S is only on track to have LEDs make up 28% of lights installed in residences by 2020.

-One Atmosphere is also developing programming to educate kids about the environmental and financial benefits of switching to LEDs, so they can bring those lessons into their home.
-Our test run of that programming was a big hit in 2018, so we will be doing more in 2019.
+One Atmosphere is partnering with the SFUSD to educate kids about the environmental and financial benefits of switching to LEDs, so they can bring those lessons into their home.
+Our test run of that programming was a big hit in 2018, so more in class presentations are planned for the coming school year.
 Check out our latest handout on how LED lights can help in the fight against global warming!

 Want to help make a difference in your home or workplace?
 Then Switch to LED Today!